camerondurham/cs350-docker/README.md

 ![debug](https://i.imgur.com/Yu2CtXq.png)

-It might take a while, but a Debug window will open in CLion and show you some very useful information about variables and registers!
+It might take a while for the server to detect the port open from the Docker image, but a Debug window will eventually open in CLion and show you some very useful information about variables and registers!

 ![debugging](https://i.imgur.com/cy9L6Qz.png)

 ## Debugging in Docker

 Here's a quick example of how you can use GDB with the Docker image.
 I'm using tmux in this video, but you can use any method to have multiple terminals.

 [![](http://img.youtube.com/vi/mkTIOiGpykg/0.jpg)](http://www.youtube.com/watch?v=mkTIOiGpykg "gdb with xv6")